Semi-classical propagation of singularity for Stokes system: Abstract

 \section{Abstract}

 We study the quasi-mode of Stokes system posed on a smooth bounded domain $\Omega$ with Dirichlet boundary condition.
-We prove that the high energy $L^2$ norm of solutions concentrate on the bi-characteristic of Laplace operator as matrix-valued Radon measure.
-Moreover, we prove that the support of such measure is invariant under Melrose-Sj\"{o}strand flow.
+We prove that the semi-classical defect measure associated with a sequence of solutions concentrates on the bicharacteristics of Laplacian as a matrix-valued Radon measure.
+Moreover, we show that the support of the measure is invariant under the Melrose-Sj\"{o}strand flow.